Dec 10, 2018

 You can choose from the following 4 monitors based on your use case:

-Data Monitor: Configure to get notified on efficiency or reliability or consumption of the Azure entities by monitoring their extensive list of metrics.
+Data Monitor: Configure to get notified on efficiency or reliability or consumption of the Azure resources by monitoring their extensive list of metrics.

-Status Monitor: Generate report at specific times in a day representing the state of entities against the desired values.
+Status Monitor: Generate report at specific times in a day representing the state of resources against the desired values.

-Threshold Monitor: Monitor your entities when certain properties violate desired values for a specified period, say few seconds/minutes.
+Threshold Monitor: Monitor your resources when certain properties violate desired values for a specified period, say few seconds/minutes.